 5. Track Your Server Logs

 When you manage and track your server logs, you can stay in control of what is happening with your VPS server.
-By constantly tracking the VPS system and software, you get well prepared to face any issues that might accidentally pop-up.
-Be it preventing or resolving errors, and you get well aware of various issues present before you and how you can solve them with ease.
-To regularly monitor these logs, you can set up email notifications in case of any upcoming warnings, threats or errors.
+By constantly tracking the VPS system and software, you get well-prepared to face any issues that might accidentally pop up.
+Be it preventing or resolving errors, you get well aware of various issues present before you and how you can solve them with ease.
+To regularly monitor these logs, you can set up email notifications in case of any upcoming warnings, threats, or errors.

 6. Secure Your Server Against Malware

 Besides adding a firewall, you must make sure that you monitor the files that are already uploaded or will be uploaded on the server in case of vulnerabilities.
 This is the reason why you need to have solid antivirus software installed on your VPS, as its signatures are updated continuously.
 Using antiviruses are a proven method for determining any suspicious activity and isolate unnecessary files.